ubaldot/vim-poptools/README.md

 * Vim-poptools *
 </p>

-This plugin aims at boosting your productivity by conveniently use plugin for a multitude of tasks, from finding files and directories, to set your favorite colorscheme.
+This plugin aims at boosting your productivity by conveniently use popups for a multitude of tasks, from finding files and directories, to set your favorite colorscheme.